KariVigna/pizza-shop/README.md

 Describe: Pizza.prototype.calculateTotalCost

-Test: It should return a sum of the results of Topping Cost and Size Cost.
+Test: It should return a sum of the results of Topping Cost and Size Cost for a medium 3 topping pizza.
 Code: let myPizza = new Pizza(["pepperoni", "pineapple", "jalapeno"], 14)
 myPizza.calculateTotalCost()
 Expected Output: 19

+Test: It should return a sum of the results of Topping Cost and Size Cost for a small 1 topping pizza.
+Code: let myPizza = new Pizza(["pepperoni"], 10)
+myPizza.calculateTotalCost()
+Expected Output: 8

+Test: It should return a sum of the results of Topping Cost and Size Cost for a large 5 topping pizza.
+Code: let myPizza = new Pizza(["pepperoni", "pineapple", "onion", "jalapeno", "garlic"], 18) myPizza.calculateTotalCost()
+Expected Output: 30